 - You must keep the Chinese evergreen in calcined sand by half or a little more (1.6-2.4 inches).

-- If there are leaves on the handle, lift them, and carefully tie them with a soft cord.
+- If there are leaves on the cutting, lift them and carefully tie them with a soft cord.
 Keep at high humidity, temperature 68 °F – 77 °F. The sand should not dry out even for a short time.

 - Root growth will be noticeable in about 2 weeks.
-Seed Chinese evergreen in small pots with a light substrate.
+Plant Chinese evergreen in small pots with a light substrate.

-Many sources advise making stem cutting of indoor plants of 1.5-2 inches.
+Many sources advise making stem cuttings of indoor plants of 1.5-2 inches.
 Of course, more new plants turn out, but with the same probability pieces of the stem disappear.

-Usually, experienced flower growers do not risk, and yet they try to root the plant with Chinese evergreen cuttings of 3.14-4 inches.
+Usually, experienced flower growers do not risk it, and they try to root the plant with Chinese evergreen cuttings of 3.14-4 inches for better success rates.

-This is a rather complicated way of propagating a Chinese evergreen.
-After all, the seeds need to ripen on the bush.
-After they need to be cleaned, washed, and planted to a depth of 0.4 in peat-sandy moist soil (1:1).
+This is a rather complicated way of propagating Chinese evergreen.
+After all, the seeds need to ripen on the bush, then they need to be cleaned, washed, and planted to a depth of 0.4 inches in peat-sandy moist soil (1:1 ratio).

 Contain at a temperature of 68 °F – 77 °F and high humidity under glass or transparent film.